Where Do Medical Assistants Work?

 Medical assistants play critical roles in today's healthcare industry, assisting doctors with administrative and clinical tasks.
 These tasks include administering medications, processing insurance claims, noting patient medical histories, checking vital signs, and much more.

 Medical assistants are in high demand.
-The Bureau of Labor Statistics projects an 18% increase in medical assistant jobs between 2020 and 2030.
+The Bureau of Labor Statistics projects a 15% increase in medical assistant jobs between 2023 and 2033.

 But where do medical assistants work?